spockframework/spock/docs/new_and_noteworthy.rst

     |             false
     42 (java.lang.String)

-JUnit fixture annotations
+JUnit Fixture Annotations
 -------------------------

 Fixture methods can now be declared with JUnit's ``@Before``, ``@After``, ``@BeforeClass``, and ``@AfterClass`` annotations, as an addition or alternative to Spock's own fixture methods.
 This was particularly needed for Grails 2.0 support.

-Tapestry 5.3 support
+Tapestry 5.3 Support
 --------------------

 Thanks to a contribution from `Howard Lewis Ship <http://howardlewisship.com/>`_, the Tapestry module is now compatible with Tapestry 5.3.
 Older 5.x versions are still supported.

-IBM JDK support
+IBM JDK Support
 ---------------

 Spock now runs fine on IBM JDKs, working around a bug in the IBM JDK's verifier.

-Improved JUnit compatibility
+Improved JUnit Compatibility
 ----------------------------

 ``org.junit.internal.AssumptionViolatedException`` is now recognized and handled as known from JUnit. ``@Unrolled`` methods no longer cause "yellow" nodes in IDEs.